Model WHS Laws

 This includes obeying work health and safety instructions, policies and procedures to protect you from breathing in dust and wearing appropriate breathing protection equipment.

-Talk to your employer about what they are doing to manage the risks of silica dust at your work.
+Talk to your employer about what they are doing to manage the risks of silica dust at your workplace.

 If you are worried about a serious risk to your health and safety, you have the right to stop or refuse to carry out work.
 If you do this, you must inform your employer as soon as you can.